 The School of Civil Engineering’s research activity is led by two institutes:

 Institute for Resilient Infrastructure ensures that the physical infrastructure systems underpinning our way of life can adapt to changes, both in the way we use them and in the social and physical environment in which they are created, designed, built and operated.

-Pathogen Control Engineering Institute takes a global outlook in public health and environmental engineering, investigating the interactions between infrastructure, the environment and human health.
+Institute for Public Health and Environmental Engineering takes a global outlook in public health and environmental engineering, investigating the interactions between infrastructure, the environment and human health.
 Research focuses on resource recovery from wastes, bioremediation, airborne disease transmission, water and sanitation.